To book call 020 8069 9000

 This course is available In-House and can be tailored to meet your individual training requirements.

-Angela Blacklaw is currently the owner and director of Leitmotif Learning and owner and co-director of Primavera People.
-She has a broad range of experience working within and providing training for the public sector.
+Angela Blacklaw has a broad range of experience working within and providing training for the public sector.
+Her expertise cover a range of topics including communication, leadership, wellbeing and resilience and talent management.

 Angela Blacklaw has a broad range of experience working within and providing training for the public sector.

-As apparent in her work at Leitmotif Learning and Primavera People, Angela is dedicated to creating sustainable change in the public sector.
-To this end she has served as Head of Internal Communications in the Food Standards Agency, Head of Change Communications and Culture Change in Defra, and Head of Talent Development in the Department of Health.
+Angela is dedicated to creating sustainable change in the public sector.
+To this end, she has served as Head of Internal Communications in the Food Standards Agency, Head of Change Communications and Culture Change in Defra, and Head of Talent Development in the Department of Health.
 In addition to her roles working within these organisations, Angela has also supported the public sector through her expert training.
 Angela has also supported leadership development for Health Education England, NHS Leadership Academy, the Church of England, Sellafield Ltd and Liberty Mutual.

 Angela has worked to provide transformational learning opportunities on the individual and organisational level for two decades.
 She is a skilled communicator and trainer specialising in galvanising organisational change and designing and delivering courses that challenge and strengthen participants.